Cycling to health

 Muscles and joints

-Gentle cycling may help arthritis sufferers, lessening joint pain and swelling and increasing flexibility.
+For arthritis sufferers, gentle cycling may help lessen joint pain and swelling and increase flexibility.

 Skin

-One of the skin’s major functions is as an excretory organ of the body and during cycling, blood flow to the skin increases to rid the body of heat.
+One of the skin’s major functions is to regulate your body temperature, and during cycling, blood flow to the skin increases to rid the body of heat.
 Regular exercise of this type will improve your capacity to regulate your temperature in warmer conditions.

 Lungs